itsee-birmingham/standalone_collation_editor/README.md

 * Exported XML apparatus uses the n attribute for the identifier of ```<ab>``` elements rather than xml:id.
 The value of the attribute remains unchanged.

 * In exporter.py ```get_text()``` when om and lac are returned their string value is always returned with the full stop eg. ```om.```

+* In exporter.py there is a new function ```get_required_end()```.
+This is irrelevant in this particular exporter but is important in exporters which build on this one and which are required to make joins across collation unit boundaries.
+This function can be overwritten in inheriting exporters to allow the correct data for the end of the unit to be set in the XML.